-Lady Gaga Halftime Show: ‘Pouch’ Belly Body Shamers Shamed By Twitter Fans
+Lady Gaga Halftime Show: ‘Pooch’ Belly Body-Shamers Shamed By Twitter Fans

 — Men's Health Mag (@MensHealthMag) February 6, 2017

-The bared belly look became the focus of chatter of Twitter when fat shamers criticized her for the “bulge.”
+The bared belly look became the focus of chatter of Twitter when fat-shamers criticized her for the “bulge.”

 As AOL News pointed out, Gaga has been transparent with her fans over the course of her career.
-She’s opened up about her shortcomings in an attempt to let fans know how “normal” she is — not impervious to personal struggles.
+She’s opened up about her shortcomings in an attempt to let fans know how “normal” she is and that she’s not impervious to personal struggles.

 Gaga reportedly suffered from eating disorders and was bullied in the past.
-Her song, “Born this Way” is, in many ways, a love letter of self-love and positive body perception.
+Her song “Born this Way” is, in many ways, a love letter of self-love and positive body perception.

 I see dudes talking about lady Gaga's stomach, but their GF is built like a refrigerator ????????